There is Nothing Outside

 “N-No. Of course not,” I spat out, not convincingly.

-Anger began to rise in his voice, “Don’t you dare lie to me.
+Anger rose in his voice.
+“Don’t you dare lie to me.
 Tell me why you’ve been looking outside.”

 I replied in heavy, breathless wailing.